lakenen/view-school/exercises/07-sessions/README.md

 In the View API, a `202` response will be accompanied by a `'Retry-After'` header, which specifies the time in seconds to wait before retrying your request.

-While this approach is better than simply polling the `/documents/{id}` endpoint, there's actually an even better way: [web hooks](https://developers.box.com/view-webhooks/).
-Unfortunately, there's not an easy way to try out web hooks for this workshop, but please check them out if you plan to use the View API in production!

 The `box-view` node package has the ability to auto-retry requests when the response contains the `Retry-After` header, so we'll use that functionality for this exercise.

+*NOTE: While the "retry-after" approach is better than simply polling the `/documents/{id}` endpoint until the document is "done", there's actually an even better way: [web hooks](https://developers.box.com/view-webhooks/).
+Unfortunately, there's not an easy way to try out web hooks for this workshop, but please check them out if you plan to use the View API in production!*

 ## Your Task